LiYouru0228/MSCL/README.md

 ```

 ## Statments
-This is open demo implementation is only used for academic research, therefore it does not represent any real business situation in MYBank, Ant Group.
+This open demo implementation is only used for academic research, therefore it does not represent any real business situation in MYBank, Ant Group.